geoscixyz/em/content/case_histories/do27do18tkc/properties.rst

 The bulk magnetic susceptibility of kimberlite rocks is highly variable and depends largely on the concentration and size of magnetite grains.
-Intrusive rocks, such as HK and VK units, tends to have kimberlites tend to have a stronger magnetic signature than the host rock and PK kimberlite (:cite:`Power2007` :cite:`Reed2007`).
+Intrusive rocks, such as HK and VK units, tend to have a stronger magnetic signature than the host rock and PK kimberlite (:cite:`Power2007` :cite:`Reed2007`).
 In addition, there has been many documented cases of kimberlite pipes with strong remanent magnetization (:cite:`Clark1983`, :cite:`Macnae1985`, :cite:`Hargraves1989`, :cite:`Keating2004`).
 At high latitude, such as in the Lac de Gras region, remanence is clearly identified by the reverse (-) polarity of the field.
-Therefore, we expect the susceptibility of kimberlite pipes to be higher than that of the background granitic rock, but we must be also aware that the response may not by purely induced.
+Therefore, we expect the susceptibility of kimberlite pipes to be higher than that of the background granitic rock, but we must be aware that the response may not by purely induced.

 .. _tkc_conductivity: